 Belfast City Council

 By Complaints, Comments and Compliments Form

-Fill in our online complaints, comments and compliments form or pick one up at a council venue.
+Fill in our complaints, comments and compliments form (link opens in a new window) or pick one up at a council venue.

 By phone (9am-5pm, Monday to Friday)

 Phone 028 9032 0202 and ask to speak to the relevant service or department.

 Telephone our Complaints on 028 9027 0270.